chrisdalke/website/content/experience/amazon.md

 ---

 ![Amazon Logo](/img/logo-headers/amazon-logo.jpg)
 I interned with Amazon in Seattle as a Software Development Intern in the summer of 2018.
-While at Amazon, I worked on the Maps Services team, which owns the real time navigation infrastructure used to support Amazon last-mile delivery drivers.
+I worked on the Maps Services team, which owns the real time navigation infrastructure used to support last-mile delivery drivers.

 ### What I Worked On